-As I pen these introductory comments to CICPAC's Revenue Recognition Implementation Guide, it is hard for me to believe the industry has been grappling with the proposed changes for over nine years.
+It is hard to believe the industry has been grappling with these proposed changes for over nine years.
 And yet, here we are.
 In that period, we have seen extensive rewrites from the initial proposed guidance to where we are today.
 Following an outcry from the credit community, construction contractors and, of course, the construction CPAs, we were able to influence the incoming model to a point of comparability between the periods before and after adoption.
 In other words, percentage of completion (or something similar to it) is still here.

-During our executive committee meetings in May 2015 (in Atlanta, GA), it was unanimously agreed that CICPAC needed to be proactive in terms of education and thought leadership as it related to Proposed Accounting Standards Update, Revenue Recognition (Topic 605): Revenue from Contracts with Customers.
+During the executive committee meetings in May 2015 (in Atlanta, GA), it was unanimously agreed that CICPAC needed to be proactive in terms of education and thought leadership as it related to Proposed Accounting Standards Update, Revenue Recognition (Topic 605): Revenue from Contracts with Customers.
 After all, as the CPAs who know construction our opinions, perspective and guidance would be critical to the construction industry as implementation drew closer.
 We believed it was our responsibility to ensure these changes would have minimal impact and disruption to the construction contractor's business and financial reporting model.
-So, our final product, be it a flow chart or series of white papers, would need to be deep enough to provide guidance on more complicated construction finance/accounting arrangements but flexible enough for the small contractor needing their first bond or line of credit.
+So, our final product, be it a flow chart or series of white papers, would need to be deep enough to provide guidance on more complicated construction finance/accounting arrangements but fl exible enough for the small contractor needing their fi rst bond or line of credit.

-We are fortunate to have a true and dear friend in Mr. John Armour, CPA, CCIFP, construction accounting industry consultant and member of the FASB/IFRS Committee, who has already shaped much of what we do today as construction industry CPAs.
-When we shared our vision with John, he zealously volunteered to help guide our efforts, which are contained within these pages.
+We are fortunate to have had the counsel of Mr. John Armour, CPA, CCIFP, construction accounting industry consultant and member of the FASB/IFRS Committee, who has already shaped much of what we do today as construction industry CPAs.
+When we shared the vision with John, he zealously volunteered to help guide our eff orts, which are contained within these pages.